jhuntdev/blest-js/README.md

 # BLEST.js

 The JavaScript reference implementation of BLEST (Batch-able, Lightweight, Encrypted State Transfer), an improved communication protocol for web APIs which leverages JSON, supports request batching and selective returns, and provides a modern alternative to REST.
-It includes server-side support for NodeJS and client-side support for React, plus a folder full of examples.
+It includes examples for Connect, Express, Fastify, Hapi, and Koa.

 To learn more about BLEST, please refer to the white paper: https://jhunt.dev/BLEST%20White%20Paper.pdf